Skip to content

 Use the report like this:

-• High fetches + high AI-referred visits: pages AI systems appear to find and surface successfully
+• High fetches + high AI-referred visits: pages where crawler interest and downstream AI-referred demand overlap

-• High fetches + low visits: pages worth improving for titles, structure, freshness, and reliability
+• High fetches + low visits: pages worth reviewing for helpful content, titles, structure, freshness, and reliability

 • High error hotspots: technical issues that may reduce AI visibility even when crawlers are interested